 Taking any shortcuts for the sake of taking shortcuts can do more damage than good, as taking the time to make slight tweaks to one campaign for another persona could mean the difference between gaining and losing that target customer.

-Why You Should Avoid Running Campaigns for Multiple Personas Simultaneously
+Why You Should Avoid Running Campaigns for Multiple Buyer Personas Simultaneously?

-It's often best to strategically begin with one persona, as each team devotes their attention and resources to a single persona and can thus more uniformly handle a single campaign.
+It’s often best to strategically begin with one persona, as each team devotes its attention and resources to a single persona and can thus more uniformly handle a single campaign.

 There are four main types of buyer personas that may be worth targeting first, depending on your specific goals and the resources available to you.